Volunteer Home Page

-Remember, through these volunteer hours the John Adams Academy community is building a culture of greatness and modeling our abundance mentality as we serve our scholars and community.
+Remember, volunteering at the John Adams Academy community builds a culture of greatness and models our abundance mentality.
 Families can keep contributing to John Adams Academy scholars and community even after the 40-hour request has been reached!

 Volunteering with Preschoolers

 While we appreciate the commitment and willingness of John Adams Academy families who have young children, bringing young children with you while volunteering can distract from instruction and poses a safety hazard.
 Please know that John Adams Academy cannot assume liability in these situations.
 Therefore, John Adams Academy asks that parents do not to bring along children or babies when serving.
 There are many other ways parents can volunteer their time if arranging for childcare is not possible.
 Parents can organize off-site arrangements or playdates that can be supported through the ParentSquare functionality.
 We will recognize hours for parents who watch children for this purpose, so other can volunteer at the Academy.

 For your convenience, family volunteer hours can be contributed by a parent, grandparent or other adult family member.